data-lessons/library-git-DEPRECATED/Git_lesson.md

 we can see our new lines.

-When we begin collobarating on more complex projects we may have to consider more aspects of git functionality but this should be a good start.
-In the second hour we can look more closely at collobarating and using github pages.
+When we begin collaborating on more complex projects, we may have to consider more aspects of git functionality, but this should be a good start.
+In the second hour we can look more closely at collaborrating and using GitHub pages.

 ---